Hi Art Friends!!!

 A couple of years ago my husband and I had our "light-bulb" moment.
 He had been a long-time video producer; I had been a long-time art teacher.
 Couldn't we combine our efforts and create video lessons for all the families out there who really needed some help providing a rich art experience for their children at home?

 That is exactly what we have done with Project Artwork at Home, and I have to tell you, I am SUPER excited about how video instruction offers a way for kids to learn art that, I feel, is vastly superior to a traditional classroom setting.

 Benefits of video art instruction:

-- The video is able to offer kids a close-up view of what the teacher's hands are doing and the minute details on the page
+- The video is able to offer kids a close-up view of what the teacher's hands are doing and all the tiny details on the page.

 - I find kids to be 99% more focused on the content--let's face it, whether we like it or not, they're used to looking at screens!

 - Opportunities for accelerated learning- kids can gain mastery and move on to new projects as quickly as they would like.

 Want to see if video-based instruction is a good fit For Your Young artist?